```html

 Cross-Curriculum Priority: Aboriginal and Torres Strait Islander Histories and Cultures - Students explore traditional wood use practices to understand sustainable and culturally appropriate design solutions.

-Here are 20 words from the reading for spelling practice:
+Here are 20 words from the reading for spelling practice (click to hear the word and a longer sentence with context and meaning):